mui/material-ui/docs/src/pages/components/date-picker/date-picker.md

 ## Basic usage

-The date picker will be rendered as a modal dialog on mobile, and a textfield with a popover on desktop.
+The date picker is rendered as a modal dialog on mobile, and a textbox with a popup on desktop.

 {{"demo": "pages/components/date-picker/BasicDatePicker.js"}}